adrigispen/exercise-todo-app/README.md

 If I'd had more time, I'd have added a few additional features:

 - Ability to edit todo title and description
-- Improved form for createing todos with separate inputs for title and description
+- Improved form for creating todos with separate inputs for title and description
 - Due dates for todos
 - Priority levels
 - Categories/tags